Siemens Desiro: Russia

 Desiro RUS, designated ES1, is a broad gauge electric commuter and regional train developed for Russian railways, which calls them Lastochka (Swallow).

 In January 2013 RZD began putting into service the first 18 trains from the initial order for 38.
 In mid-2013 a joint venture between Siemens and Ural Locomotives began production of the second batch of 16 trains at a factory in Ekaterinburg.
 The first train was assembled in June 2014.
 62% of its components were produced locally.
 The factory was expected to supply 240 trains by 2021.

 In 2011 RZD ordered 1,200 cars from Ural Locomotives.
 Local content was to be increased to 80 percent.
 Siemens also had an order for maintenance of rolling stock for a period of 40 years.
 The contract with Siemens was estimated at €2.5 billion.

 Desiro Rus was divided into 6 types (ES1 (suburban), ES1 Premium (intercity), ES2G (suburban), ES2G (city-urban), ES2GP (intercity), ES1P (intercity).

 A total of 281 trainsets (1538 carriage) of all Lastochka types were delivered as of January 2023.

 Desiro UK

 Siemens uses the name Desiro UK for the diesel multiple unit (DMU) and electrical multiple unit (EMU) trains operated by various United Kingdom and Thailand train operators.
 These trains have a completely different design to the lighter Desiro Classic variant.
-The trainsets have modern equipment such as toilet waste retention tanks, ergonomic seats, and automated information displays with spoken announcements.